svermeulen/vim-easyclip/README.md

     - `p` (lowercase) pastes text after the current line if multiline (or after the current character if non-multiline)
     - `P` (uppercase) behaves the same except acts before the current line (or before the current character)

 Easy Clip also includes a mapping for insert mode paste, which automatically turns on 'paste' mode for the duration of the paste.
 Using 'paste' mode will work much more intuitively when pasting text with multiple lines while in insert mode.
-You can enable by including something similar to the following in your .vimrc:
+You can enable this by including something similar to the following in your .vimrc:

     imap <c-v> <plug>EasyClipInsertModePaste